Giving you the ultimate protection. The police.

 Double-checked every time just to be safe.
 When is an alarm considered 'confirmed?'

 No one wants to call the police unnecessarily.
 So you can relax knowing every sensor activation is double-checked by the Alarm Receiving Centre (ARC).
 When only one sensor is triggered it’s likely to be an accident – a false alarm – so we’ll call you to confirm, but not the police.
-But if two sensors are triggered within a set time window, and the movement pattern looks suspicious this confirms the break-in and it’s time to greenlight the blue lights to keep you safe.
+But if two sensors are triggered within a set time window, and the movement pattern looks suspicious this confirms the break-in and it’s time to call the police.

 Complete Home Protection